jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2/README.md

 ### EC2 Elastic Load Balancing and Auto Scaling Groups

 EC2 have a few options to Load Balancer and auto scale, There is a section about this subject [here](../ec2-elb-asg/README.md).

+### ECS Fargate and ECR

+On practitioner level is required to understand what is the main diferences between ECS Fargate and ECR

+- Elastic Container Service:

+- Fargate:

+- Elastic Container Register: